Why do we need a confession of faith?

 - The local church is a place of accountability and covering.

-We believe in the right of local churched and ministries to form temporal institutions to assist them in carrying out the work of God.
+We believe in the right of local churches and ministries to form temporal institutions to assist them in carrying out the work of God.
 At the same time, we reject sectarianism and divisiveness as great evils.

 - Local churches should work with each other to establish the rule of God in the earth.